shimonuri/explore-game-maker/README.md

 **Sound**

 ```
-// sound name is the name of the wav file inside assets/sounds without the .wav
+// soundName is the name of the wav file inside assets/sounds without the .wav
 playSound(soundName)
 pauseSound(soundName)
 ```